JustinTulloss/kafka-docker/README.md

   is the port that is exposed on the host side, not inside the container, so you'll want to explicitly assign this port when running the container.
   It defaults to 9092.
 - `KAFKA_BROKER_ID`: The identifier for this broker in logs.
 It defaults to the value of `KAFKA_ADVERTISED_PORT`
 - `KAFKA_LOG_DIRS`: The directory where all data is stored.
-Defaluts to `/kafka/kafka-logs-$KAFKA_BROKER_ID`.
+Defaults to `/kafka/kafka-logs-$KAFKA_BROKER_ID`.
 You should make this directory a volume or within a volume in order to prevent data loss when you stop the container.
 - `KAFKA_ZOOKEEPER_CONNECT`: Connection string for connecting to zookeeper.
 Defaults to looking for a linked zookeeper container called `zk`.

 In addition, `KAFKA_HEAP_OPTS` and `KAFKA_LOG4J_OPTS` will be passed to the `kafka-server-start.sh` script.
 Use these to configure logging and Java.